home-assistant/home-assistant.io/source/_integrations/stookwijzer.markdown

 ha_integration_type: service
 ---

-The Stookwijzer integration queries the [Atlas Leefomgeving Stookwijzer](https://www.atlasleefomgeving.nl/stookwijzer) API for windspeed and air quality index.
-Based on these values, Stookwijzer advises people not to burn pallets or wood, or not to use the barbecue.
+The **Stookwijzer** {% term integration %} queries the [Atlas Leefomgeving Stookwijzer](https://www.atlasleefomgeving.nl/stookwijzer) API for windspeed and air quality index.
+Based on these values, Stookwijzer advises people not to burn pallets or wood or use barbecues.
 This can help prevent health issues for people in the area.

 The state can provide three different levels of recommendations: